spngks/doc/README.md

 `challenge status: open`

 ## What You'll need to build
 Write an Android application with a library project (SDK) using Java.
-Only the library project should make an HTTP GET request to "http://private- d847e-demoresponse.apiary-mock.com/questions"
+Only the library project should make an HTTP GET request to http://private- d847e-demoresponse.apiary-mock.com/questions

-Once loaded, library project should at least randomly select one object from the response and generate a View/ViewGroup with text or image.
+Once loaded, the library project should at least randomly select one object from the response and generate a View/ViewGroup with text or image.
 Ad d features as you like, use your imagination, but coding standard and overall architecture will have the highest value.

 ###The Library Project should handle the following,
 * sending the request